quasar32/kerf-editor/team-agreement.md

 specifications given by TAMU HCIED.

 # Roles and Responsibilities
-The front-end developer will work on the user interface primarily.
+The front-end developer will primarily work on the user interface.
-The backe-end developer will work more of the underlying math and shader code since we don't really have a server side to this yet.
+The back-end developer will work more on the underlying math and shader code since we don't really have a server side to this yet.
+CI/CD lead will resolve merge conflicts and test the code.
 These are not concrete positions, and anyone can help anywhere where help is needed.